swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 To run Python, we are going to use [Jupyter Notebooks][jupyter] via [JupyterLab][jupyterlab] for the remainder of this workshop.
-Jupyter notebooks are common in data science and visualization and serve as a convenient common-demoninator experience for running Python code interactively where we can easily view and share the results of our Python code.
+Jupyter notebooks are common in data science and visualization and serve as a convenient common-denominator experience for running Python code interactively where we can easily view and share the results of our Python code.

 There are other ways of editing, managing, and running code.
 Software developers often use an integrated development environment (IDE) like [PyCharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/), or text editors like Vim or Emacs, to create and edit their Python programs.
 After editing and saving your Python programs you can execute those programs within the IDE itself or directly on the command line.
 In contrast, Jupyter notebooks let us execute and view the results of our Python code immediately within the notebook.